Hello! I'm Afoma.

 Excited to make new friends, Jo reluctantly hides the truth and agrees to let “her” dog model for an art class the kids attend.
 What could go wrong?
 But what starts as a Chihuahua-sized lie quickly grows Great Dane-sized when animal control receives complaints about a dog roaming the streets off-leash.
 With Pawcasso’s freedom at stake, is Jo willing to spill the truth and risk her new friendships?

-There they are: 52 of the best middle-grade graphic novels you should have on your radar!
-I might have snagged a few on Amazon while I was compiling this list.
+There they are: 74 of the best middle-grade graphic novels you should have on your radar!
+I’m excited to review more of the graphic novels I’ve read in the coming weeks.
 I also enjoy graphic novels for adults — one of which I’ve reviewed here.

 Which are your favorite middle-grade graphic novels?
-Do you prefer series or stand-alone titles?
+Do you prefer graphic novel series or stand-alone titles?
 I’d love to know.
-Which of the books on this list have you read and which would you like to read soon?
+Which of the books on this list have you read, and which would you like to read soon?

 Pin This Post – Best Middle-Grade Graphic Novels